Burial at sea: Protestantism

-The Anglican Communion has detailed procedures for burial at sea.
-The ship has to be stopped, and the body has to be sewn in canvas, and suitably weighted.
+The Anglican Communion allows for burial at sea.
+Historically, the body has to be sewn in canvas, and suitably weighted.
+Today, it is more common for the body to be placed in a body bag or, if coming from ashore, a coffin.
+The ship is then stopped and a short religious ceremony is performed.
+Typically, Protestant funeral rites usually include some form of Bible reading, prayers, a sermon and/or hymns.
+Exact practices vary by denomination.
+However, some Protestants do not pray for the dead at all as they state that God has already received the deceased.

 At the burial of the dead at sea, the same office from the Book of Common Prayer as used for burial on land may be used; only instead of the words:

 the form of words used is:

 Anglican, and other, chaplains of the Royal Navy also bury cremated remains of deceased naval personnel at sea.
-Scattering of cremated remains is discouraged, not least for practical reasons.
+Scattering of cremated remains of those who have served in the Navy is allowed under the direction of the Chaplaincy services in three designated port areas and carries no charge.

 Many Lutheran naval veterans and seamen prefer to be buried at sea.
 In those cases either the casket or urn is set to sea, or ashes scattered.
 The procedure is similar as that with the Anglican church.
-Some parishes have specific consecrated sea areas where ashes can be sprinkled.
+Some parishes have specific consecrated sea areas that are designated by a bishop as a sea area where ashes can be sprinkled.

 Hinduism

-Traditionally, the deceased are cremated, the bones and ashes are collected, and the ashes/remains are immersed in the Ganges River if possible or in any other river if not.
+In traditional Hindu funerary practice, bodies of water serve as the primary place of deposition for human remains, and their shores may also be the location for other parts of the funerary rituals, including the cremation.
+The deceased are traditionally cremated on a pyre accompanied by a variety of items, including flowers, herbs, oils and holy river water.
+The cremation serves as a final sacrifice of the body.
+The soul escapes the confines of the body when the heat of the fire makes the skull crack, and the body is then remade in the ancestral realm.
+After the fire has burned down, the ashes are collected, and immersed in a sacred river, ideally the Ganges.
+Death causes a ritual pollution among the attendants of the funeral, who wash themselves in the sacred river after the dispersion of the ashes.

 Islam

 The sacred texts of Islam prefer burial on land, "so deep that its smell does not come out and the beasts of prey do not dig it out".
 However, if a person dies at sea and it is not possible to bring the body back to land before decay, or if burial at land becomes impossible, burial at sea is allowed.
 A weight is tied to the feet of the body, and the body is lowered into the water.
 This would preferably occur in an area where the remains are not immediately eaten by scavengers.

-In the Sunni Fiqh book Umdat al-Salik wa Uddat al-Nasik, the condition for sea burial is:
+In the Sunni Fiqh book Umdat al-Salik wa Uddat al-Nasik, the condition for sea burial is the following: